Bowling Green, Kentucky: Settlement and incorporation

-Present-day Bowling Green developed from homesteads erected by Robert and George Moore and General Elijah Covington, the namesake of the town near Cincinnati.
+Present-day Bowling Green developed from homesteads erected by Robert and George Moore and General Elijah Covington, not the namesake of the town near Cincinnati.

 Some controversy exists over the source of the town's name.
 The city refers to the first county commissioners' meeting (1798), which named the town "Bolin Green" after the Bowling Green in New York City, where patriots had pulled down a statue of King George III and used the lead to make bullets during the American Revolution.
-According to the Encyclopedia of Kentucky, the name was derived from Bowling Green, Virginia, from where early migrants had come, or the personal "ball alley game" of founder Robert Moore.
+According to the Encyclopedia of Kentucky, the name was derived from Bowling Green, Virginia, whence early migrants had come, or the personal "ball alley game" of founder Robert Moore.

 19th century

 By 1810, Bowling Green had 154 residents.
 Growth in steamboat commerce and the proximity of the Barren River increased Bowling Green's prominence.
+In 1821, the Kentucky Legislature built a toll road between the town and Cloverport on the Ohio River.
 Canal locks and dams on the Barren River made it much more navigable.
 In 1832, the first portage railway connected the river to the location of the current county courthouse.
 Mules pulled freight and passengers to and from the city on the tracks.

 Despite rapid urbanization of the Bowling Green area in the 1830s, agriculture remained an important part of local life.
 A visitor to Bowling Green noted the boasting of a tavern proprietor named Benjamin Vance:

 In 1859, the Louisville and Nashville Railroad (currently CSX Transportation) laid railroad through Bowling Green that connected the city with northern and southern markets.

 Bowling Green declared itself neutral in an attempt to escape the Civil War.
 Because of its prime location and resources, however, both the Union and Confederacy sought control of the city.
 The majority of its residents rejected both the Confederacy and the Lincoln administration.
-On September 18, 1861, around 1300 Confederate soldiers arrived from Tennessee to occupy the city, placed under command of Kentucky native General Simon Bolivar Buckner.
+On September 18, 1861, around 1,300 Confederate soldiers arrived from Tennessee to occupy the city, placed under command of Kentucky native General Simon Bolivar Buckner.
 The city's pro-Union feelings surprised the Confederate occupiers.
 The Confederates fortified surrounding hills to secure possible military approaches to the valuable river and railroad assets.
 In November 1861, the provisional Confederate government of Kentucky chose Bowling Green as its capital.